 After a bit of research and shopping around on multiple airlines, I ended up stopping in Bangkok for a week on my way to Seattle.
 I flew Kenyan Airways from Cape Town to Bangkok, then Korean Air from Bangkok to Seattle.
 I stopped for 14 hours in Seoul and took a quick tour of the city.
 This turned out to be cheaper than flying one airline all the way and I got to spend a few days in one of my favorite cities, Bangkok.

 Scheduling a free stopover is a great way to explore a new city that you otherwise wouldn’t get to visit.
 It also helps to avoid those situations where you are forced to spend hours on end waiting for your next flight.

 So far in my travels, I have made stopovers in London, Seoul, Beijing, Dubai, and Bangkok.
 Visiting these exciting cities didn’t cost me any extra in airfare.
 In some cases, I even saved money.

-Have you made any stopovers that aren’t on the list?
+Have you made any free stopovers that aren’t on the list?
 Comment below with your experience and recommendations.